Cwmavon, Torfaen: Industrialisation

 In 1900 a new brewery for Westlake's of Blaenavon was built in Cwmavon.
 The site was chosen as the geology of the Afon Lwyd changes nearby to limestone with springs feeding the river, ensuring a good supply of clean water.
 The design of the five-storey building, by George Adlam & Sons, was acclaimed at the time by the Brewers Journal saying "the plant will be of the most modern description, both scientifically and practically."
 With its polychromatic tower it was one of Adlam's more flamboyant designs.
 The site also includes a substantial two storey house with five bays for the manager.
 By 1907 the brewery had a chain of public houses and in 1911 took over the Castle Brewery in Pontypool.

+In 1936 the Old Brewery at Cwmavon was bought and became the main centre of activities of the Brynmawr Experiment, an effort led by Peter Scott to address issues of poverty and unemployment in Brynmawr, South Wales, between 1929 and 1939.
+At Beili Glas behind the old Brewery in Cwmavon pigs were kept and a small quarry opened for stone.

+Initially a relief project response of the Quakers in South-East England, it grew first into an effort to set up small industries and finally an ambitious utopian subsistence agriculture project for unemployed workers, The Subsistence Production Societies.
+The concept was that in return for voluntary work for the project, members would be able to buy goods and produce more cheaply, and from 1936 unemployed insured workers could continue to collect "dole" payments if they volunteered for the SPS and were available for work if any came available.

+At the peak in 1937 there were 400 men in the society, about 9% of the unemployed men registered at the Blaenavon and Pontpool labour exchange at the time.
+It was decided to expand to form a second SPS with the purchase of two farms nearer Brynmawr and the opening of a coal level.
+From May 1936 Bauhaus teacher Ludwig Hirschfeld-Mack was employed there in the carpentry workshop before being deported to Australia in 1940 as an 'enemy alien'.
+His drawing of the brewery is held in the University of Melbourne art collection.

 Transport

 The A4043 road passes through Cwmavon.
 An hourly bus service (operated by Phil Anslow Coaches) runs Monday to Saturday in daytime between Blaenavon, Pontypool and Cwmbran.
 There are stops at the reservoir, bridge, and community centre.

 The National Cycle Network route 492 passes to the west of Cwmavon.
 The traffic-free route (part of the Torfaen Leisure Route) is open to walkers, and also horse-riders (Pontypool to Garn Lakes, Blaenavon only).